Shalika germs for tamely ramified elements in $GL_n$: Orbital integrals

 For any subset $\Omega\subset G(F)$ we denote by $J(\Omega)$ the space of invariant distributions on $G(F)$ supported on elements of the form $g^{-1}\gamma g$ with $g\in G(F)$, $\gamma\in\Omega$.
 The famous Howe conjecture states that

-\begin{theorem} [\cite{H74}, \cite{HC}, \cite{C89}, \cite{BM00}] For any compact subset $\Omega\subset G(F)$ and an open subgroup $K \subset G(F)$, the restriction of $J(\Omega)$ to $C_c(G(F)/K)$ is finite-dimensional. \end{theorem}
+\begin{theorem}[\cite{H74}, \cite{HC}, \cite{C89}, \cite{BM00}] For any compact subset $\Omega\subset G(F)$ and an open subgroup $K \subset G(F)$, the restriction of $J(\Omega)$ to $C_c(G(F)/K)$ is finite-dimensional. \end{theorem}

 The same is true when we replace $\Omega$ by a compact subset in $\fg(F)$, $K$ by an open sub-$\cO$-module in $\fg(F)$ and $C_c(G(F)/\Omega)$ by $C_c(\fg(F)/K)$.
 In this article we will make use of precise versions of the above finiteness.
-A particularly important one is the following \cite[Thm.
-1]{Hales}:
+A particularly important one is the following theorem, proved by Hales \cite[Thm.
+1]{Hales} for the span of regular semisimple orbital integrals, and which follows in general from Proposition \ref{prop:uniquedual} (see also Court\'{e}s \cite[Thm 1.10]{Cou06}):